Sign up to receive beautynews, product samples, couponsand more.

 If you want to create an ombré gradation between eye shadow shades, use a fluffy blending brush.
 The loosely packed bristles can help you seamlessly blend your eye shadow.

-Why apply your foundation with your fingers when a blender can help you be a lot more precise?
+Why apply your foundation with your fingers when a makeup blender can help you be a lot more precise?
 The L’Oréal Paris Infallible Blend Artist Foundation Blender has a pointed tip and a rounded bottom.
 Apply a small amount of foundation or BB cream onto the blender using the pointed tip, then bounce the rounded bottom of the blender all over your face until you’ve reached your desired coverage level.

 Due to its dense design, the short, stubby kabuki brush can be used to apply foundation and face powder for a seamless effect.